hharryyf/cptraining2021/README.md

 has difference k times (y - x) with x.
 Then, if we generalize this to N numbers if would be a sequence has difference of gcd(a[i] - a[i-1]) from a[0]. https://codeforces.com/problemset/problem/1477/A

+13. Nezzar and Binary String (diff=1900, ad-hoc, range tree) This problem is simple, just reverse the order of the queries and we are done. https://codeforces.com/problemset/problem/1477/B